Earl of Dumfries: Family history

-The traditional account of the origins of the Dumfries family are that the descended a noble Hungarian, that came to Scotland with Queen Margaret, in the during the reign of Malcolm III of Scotland.
+The traditional account of the origins of the Dumfries family are that they descended from a noble Hungarian that came to Scotland with Queen Margaret, in the during the reign of Malcolm III of Scotland.

 The family origins are in Crichton, Midlothian.
 Thurstanus de Crichton was present at the charter of Holyrood Abbey alongside King David I in 1128.

 Sanquhar Castle was built by Lord Crichton in the 13th century in the south west Scotland in the area of Dumfries and Galloway.
-The lord's descended to become the Earls of Dumfries, a title in the peerage of Scotland in 1633 for William Crichton, 1st Earl of Dumfries seventh Lord Crichton of Sanquhar, he was invested the viscount of Ayr, Feb 2 1622, the earl of Dumfries, and Lord Crichton of Sanquhar and Cumnock, June 12th 1633.
-William was made the Earl of Menteith, December 20th that year too.
+The lord's descended to become the Earls of Dumfries, a title in the peerage of Scotland in 1633 for William Crichton, 1st Earl of Dumfries seventh Lord Crichton of Sanquhar, he was invested the viscount of Ayr, Feb 2 1622, the earl of Dumfries, and Lord Crichton of Sanquhar and Cumnock, June 12, 1633.
+William was made the Earl of Menteith, December 20 that year too.

-The Castle was sold Crichtons during the mid 1600s to the Duke of Queensberry.
+The Castle was sold Crichtons during the mid-1600s to the Duke of Queensberry.
 The castle a ruin, was bought in 1895 by John Crichton-Stuart, 3rd Marquess of Bute, by a descendant of the Lord Crichton.

 William, was the fifth earl of Dumfries, in 1721 he was commissioned in his uncle's 'Earl of Stair's regiment', and the 6th dragoons, he would continue to fight in the army until 1747.
 In 1742 he became the Earl following his Mother the Countess' death.
 During his military career he fought at the Battle of Dettingen as aide-de-camp to the Earl of Stair.
 Afterwards in 1744 he was appointed captain-lieutenant in the third regiment of footguards, during this period he was Sheriff of Clackmannan for the year 1742–47.
 In 1752 he was invested with the Order of the Thistle, and in 1760 he succeeded his brother James, as fourth earl of Stair, and was thenceforward styled earl of Dumfries and Stair.
 The Earl left a legacy in commissioning the Adams brothers, Robert, John and James, to design a new house to be called Leifnorris House.
 It was later that the name was to be changed to Dumfries House in line with his title.
 The house was completed on time and on budget in 1759.
 On July 27, 1768, he died at Dumfries House without an heir, his widow left to move to Edinburgh.
 He was succeeded in the title Earl of Dumfries by his nephew, Patrick Macdowall of Freugh; and the Earl of Stair went to his cousin, John Dalrymple.